Last updated on March 15th, 2022 at 10:41 pm

-Firstly, as anaesthetic stops your muscles working, it also stops your urge to cough, so you get a bit of a mucus build-up.
+Firstly, as anaesthetic stops your muscles from working, it also stops your urge to cough, so you get a bit of mucus build-up.
 So when you wake up, you end up needing to cough relatively frequently, but coughing after abdominal surgery is scary.

 I held my stomach and did a kind of throat-clearing cough, trying to limit my movements and it was fine.
 It was a bit sore, but nothing you won’t be able to handle.

 Your breathing will also be a bit funny for a day or two after your surgery.
 I kept feeling myself stop breathing for a moment when I was drifting off to sleep, a bit like sleep apnoea if you’ve ever experienced that.
 It’s nothing to worry about, but just be aware that it happens and it’s a bit freaky.

 I also felt the need to tense my body a lot, almost like I was stretching, without actually stretching.
 This is kind of hard to describe, but it must have been another side effect of the anaesthetic.

 I’d slept pretty well overnight and I was allowed to eat today.
 I wasn’t very hungry, although I managed a little bit and I was super thirsty.
 I brought in some Ribena fruit cordial, which made it MUCH easier to get the fluids in.